-Here's how a New York tax foreclosure works: When you don't pay the taxes, the delinquent amount—which includes the accrued taxes, interest, penalties, and costs resulting from the delinquency—becomes a lien on your home.
-A lien is a legal claim on your property.
+Failing to keep up with the property taxes on your New York home can lead to a tax foreclosure.
+Here's how a New York tax foreclosure works: When you don't pay the taxes, the delinquent amount, which includes the accrued taxes, interest, penalties, and costs resulting from the delinquency, becomes a lien on your home.
+A "lien" is a legal claim on your property.
 The taxing authority can then foreclose the lien to collect the overdue amounts.
-(A few places in New York sell tax lien certificates, which means they sell the lien that exists on the home rather than foreclosing in order to collect the overdue taxes.
+(A few places in New York sell tax lien certificates, which means they sell the lien that exists on the home rather than foreclosing to collect the overdue taxes.
 This article, however, focuses on the tax foreclosure process.)

 In New York, the tax foreclosure procedure is similar to the mortgage foreclosure process.
 A petition (lawsuit) is filed in court.
 If you don't respond to the lawsuit by filing an answer that lists your objections to the case, the court will enter a default judgment against the property.
 A "default judgment" means you automatically lose because you didn't answer the suit.
 Then, either the tax district gets possession of the property directly, or an auction is held to sell it.
 (N.Y.
 Real Prop.
 Tax Law § § 1120, 1136.)

 You'll get some time to make things right to prevent a tax foreclosure from going ahead, though.
 Read on to find out what type of notice you'll receive if you're facing a tax foreclosure in New York and how to stop the process to ensure you don't lose ownership of your home.